evacchi/scribbles/kcp/alternative-rule-languages.md

-# Example: Embedded Rule Languages
+# Example: Annontated Rule Definitions

-## Motivation

-Today, Kogito only supports DRL.
-It is not possible to use a different programming language apart from the Java dialect in the consequences, nor is it possible to use plain Java to express rules, but only DRL files.

-## Goal

-The goal is to realize a mechanism to plug different language implementations, into the rule engine, while, at the same time, keep the burden low for maintainers of the platform.

-## Description

-We propose to use annotations to decorate methods in a traditional JVM language.
+We propose special annotations to decorate methods in a traditional JVM language.
-These annotations will contain the constraints; the body of the methods will contain the consequence.
+These annotations will contain rule constraints; the body of the methods will contain the consequence.
 For instance, in Java:

 ```java